The Real Tragedy of the Wesleyan ‘Overdose’ Incident

 Last Updated: February 13, 2023

 As most people already know, the media is widely reporting on an incident at Wesleyan University a few days ago where ten students were hospitalized after taking “Molly.”
-Students for Sensible Drug Policy has released a statement about the incident.
+Students for Sensible Drug Policy has about the incident.

 We hope for the quick recovery of all the students involved, and believe this incident underscores the failure of prohibition and the consequent lack of honest drug education and harm reduction services making drug use more dangerous.
 Whether these students actually overdosed on MDMA, suffered heat stroke in a crowded and hot venue, or ended up accidentally consuming a different, more dangerous drug (which seems most likely, as reports indicate the many of the victims were in different locations, and were vomiting and experiencing hallucinations), honest drug education on college campuses combined with harm reduction services would likely have prevented this tragic incident from occurring.